AC01010/Connor-McCartney.github.io/_posts/2018-01-12-CryptohackRSAPadding.md

 and then send {"option":"get_flag"}.
 You can run this many times on the same connection and get different values for <br>
 encrypted_flag (c) and padding, but the same value for modulus (n).
 If you disconnect and reconnect you'll get a different modulus.

+In the script, we see e = 11.